Adam Mintz: Personal life

 Mintz is married to Sharon Liberman who is the Curator of Jewish Art at The Library of The Jewish Theological Seminary Library (JTS) in New York and serves as the Judaica International Senior Specialist, for Sotheby's, where she was responsible for the sale of Codex Sassoon, the world's most expensive book.
-The couple resides on the Upper West Side and have three children and three grandchildren.
+The couple resides on the Upper West Side and have three children and five grandchildren.